Paulo Dybala facts for kids

 Style of play

-After scoring a goal, Dybala is known for using his signature "mask" celebration; regarding the gesture, he commented: "My mask gesture isn't so much a goal celebration but rather a message.
+After scoring a goal, Dybala is known for using his signature "mask" celebration; regarding the celebration, he commented: "My mask gesture isn't so much a goal celebration but rather a message.
 It's an ideal mask, which gladiators wore to fight.
 In Doha against Milan, after we lost Supercoppa, the idea of this celebration was born."

 Personal life